Quadranova/PhishX/README.md

 https://drive.google.com/file/d/13FzW7yqSC3vCY2dKbARbHkY90reQmnCk/view?usp=sharing

 # Sample scam inputs
-Note: The project is fully functional and tested locally.
+### NOTE: The project is fully functional and tested locally.
 Deployment is planned as a future enhancement.

 1. Dear Customer, your SBI account will be permanently blocked within 2 hours due to incomplete KYC verification.
 Click here immediately to update your PAN and Aadhaar details: http://sbi-secure-verify-login.com